 BergeSeen Trail 08: Faistenau - Hintersee

-Valley and lake hike along side streets and forest roads, with marked trails in between.
+Valley and lake hike on side and forest roads, in between on marked hiking trails.

 Recommended season: